The Challenge

 - The commercial opportunity in their new assignment

-- Specific customers they would gain (with prescriber profiles)
+- Specific customers they would gain (with pharmacy profiles)

 - Transition support and handover protocols